 In Unreal II: The Awakening, a tech tests your powered armor with a simulated deathmatch, then mentions he could sell tickets, maybe even get Liandri to back it.
-This is a reference to Unreal Tournament (which was released after this game, but takes place before in the universe's timeline) in which the gameplay and plot (such as it was) revolved around a blood sport run by the Liandri Mining Corporation.
+This is a reference to Unreal Tournament (which was released before this game, but takes place after in the universe's timeline) in which the gameplay and plot (such as it was) revolved around a blood sport run by the Liandri Mining Corporation.

 The dark-blue-on-light-blue humanoid robot Mega Man is one of the most recognizable characters in all of video gaming.
 Mega Man Zero, the sixteenthish installment of the series, was really quite effective at getting the players' attention by coming out of a long timeskip After the End with La Résistance being slaughtered by degenerate dark/light blue robot cyclopes.